intuition-dev/INTUITION2/_doc/docs/ca.md

 # Setup cloud dev.

-1. Setup up a linux box in the cloud, eg: Digital Ocean.
+1. Setup up a Linux box in the cloud, e.g. Digital Ocean.

-2. Setup a WebIDE account: EG Code Anywhere (CA)
+2. Setup a Web IDE account, e.g. CodeAnywhere (CA)

-3. In CA, connect to the linux box.
+3. In CA, connect to the Linux box.

-4. In CA, open SSH to the linux box.
+4. In CA, open SSH to the Linux box.

 ### Cloud Mount S3